sinaamirrajab/MedGemma_Prostate_CDS/WRITEUP.md

 - **Not for clinical use.** The system is a research prototype.
 All outputs carry the disclaimer *"Demo outputs only.
 Not for clinical use."*
 - **Scale**: The current demo loads four PI-CAI cases.
 Extending to a full cohort requires a server-side patient store (e.g. a lightweight SQLite database) rather than in-browser CSV.
-- **MedSigLIP fine-tuning**: The vision encoder is used zero-shot (no task-specific fine-tuning of the encoder weights).
-End-to-end fine-tuning on the full PI-CAI dataset is expected to substantially improve AUROC.
+- **MedSigLIP fine-tuning depth**: The current system performs dataset-specific adaptation on PI-CAI through downstream classifier fine-tuning on MedSigLIP embeddings.
+Full end-to-end encoder fine-tuning on the complete PI-CAI public cohort (1,500 cases) is a planned next step for additional AUROC gains.
 - **Report generation**: A PDF export pathway (combining the imaging panel screenshot, predictions, and recommendation) would improve clinical utility.
 - **T2W modality**: The current classifier configuration uses `[HBV, ADC, HBV]` and omits T2W.
 Adding T2W as a fourth modality may improve sensitivity for low-ADC lesions.
 - **Multimodal MedGemma**: Once multimodal (image + text) versions of MedGemma are available, the vision and language reasoning could be unified in a single model rather than a two-stage pipeline.